 For unprocessed Cannabis, the primary biological hazard is microbiological, and specifically, fungal growth.
 In rare instances, some Cannabis crops can be contaminated with fecal coliforms that derive from soils or improper hygiene.
 Insects and arachnids, such as mites, could also be present on Cannabis product.
-For cultivation staff, the biological hazards are snake bites, insect stings, ticks and weather exposure.
+For cultivation staff, the biological hazards are primarily snake bites, insect and arachnid stings bites, and weather exposure.